Accelerating Graph-based Tracking Tasks with Symbolic Regression: Network Architecture

-The task addressed by our GNN-based algorithm is to cluster background hits from pile-up or noise away from hits produced by signal tracks and to cluster separately the signal hits coming from different tracks.
-For that, we use the condensation approach originally proposed to solve particle flow reconstruction~\cite{OC_jan,OC_2} with a few adjustments.
+The task addressed by our GNN-based algorithm is to separate background hits from pile-up and noise from those produced by signal tracks and to distinguish between signal hits originating from different tracks.
+We apply the condensation approach proposed for particle flow reconstruction~\cite{OC_jan,OC_2}, with a few adjustments.

-The proposed network is small and compact for demonstration purposes.
-We use a graph-based approach in which each graph node is a hit parametrized by its position given in Cartesian coordinates, expressed in millimetres.
-The features are scaled to have a mean of 0 and a standard deviation of 1 for the whole dataset.
-For simplicity, the graphs are fully connected.
-This can be generalized later for a larger dataset if the number of edges becomes incompatible with available memory.
+For demonstration purposes, the proposed network is intentionally designed to be small and compact.
+We adopt a graph-based method, where each graph node represents a hit, parametrized by its position in Cartesian coordinates, expressed in millimetres.
+The features are scaled to have a mean of 0 and a standard deviation of 1 across the entire dataset.
+For simplicity, the graphs are fully connected, though this can be generalized to larger datasets if the number of edges becomes incompatible with available memory.

-The nodes are then passed to the GNN, which consists of 3 blocks: \begin{itemize} \item \textbf{Embedding.} For each node, the input features are transformed into a hidden representation of dimension 5 through an MLP.
-The dimension was chosen to be as small as possible while preserving performance, considering the subsequent symbolic regression step.
-For real use cases, this likely will need to be higher. \item \textbf{Message Passing (MP).} The hidden representation is passed through the edges as a message to all connecting nodes.
-For each node, all received messages are summed, concatenated with its hidden representation, and passed through an MLP to update it. \item \textbf{Mapping to condensation space.} The updated hidden representations are mapped into the condensation space with dimension 5. \end{itemize} The network has a total of 446 k parameters, which are split approximately equally among the blocks.
-An illustration is shown in Fig.~\ref{fig:architecture}.
+The nodes are then processed by the GNN, which consists of three blocks: \begin{itemize} \item \textbf{Embedding.} For each node, the input features are transformed into a hidden representation of dimension 5 using a multilayer perceptron (MLP).
+This dimension was chosen to be as small as possible while maintaining performance, given the subsequent symbolic regression step.
+In real-world applications, a higher dimension may be necessary. \item \textbf{Message Passing (MP).} The hidden representations are passed through the edges as messages to all connecting nodes.
+The received messages are summed for each node, concatenated with its hidden representation, and processed through an MLP to update the representation. \item \textbf{Mapping to condensation space.} The updated hidden representations are mapped into a condensation space with a dimensionality of 5. \end{itemize} The network has a total of 446 k parameters, distributed approximately equally across the blocks.
+An illustration of the architecture is shown in Fig.~\ref{fig:architecture}.

-To cluster signal and background hits, the loss function consists of attractive and repulsive potentials defined by a separately predicted charge for each node.
-The charges are calculated via
+To cluster signal and background hits, the loss function consists of attractive and repulsive potentials, determined by a separately predicted charge for each node.
+The charges are calculated as follows: